 Elevated pet beds are wonderful for keeping your best friend warm in the cooler months and vice versa.
 By raising your pet off the floor, you are preventing them from being in contact with a potentially cold surface.
 This allows your pooch to stay warmer (which is also great for your dog’s joints, as keeping warm relieves stiff joints).

-During the warmer months, the elevated design allows for air to circulate beneath your dog, which has a cooling effect.
+These dog beds are also great in the summer, as the elevated design allows for air to circulate beneath your pet, which has a cooling effect.
 It’s a win-win design!

 3. Easy on the Knees